 By now, the case was a national sensation making regular mainstream headlines — in large part thanks to one local journalist.
 Mandy Matney had allegedly alienated her former news outlet by pursuing the Murdaugh case in more depth than her editors wanted.
 In 2020, she joined the South Carolina website FITSNews.com just so she could cover the Murdaughs.
 Days after the murders of Maggie and Paul, Matney and FITS launched the Murdaugh Murders podcast, which broke down the voluminous case piece by piece — starting with what she dubbed “South Carolina’s Chappaquiddick.”

 The podcast was so successful it reportedly ranked among the world’s top podcasts in 2021; it’s currently being developed as a true crime drama series for a division of Universal.
-HBO Max is also developing a true crime documentary series about the case.
+HBO Max and Netflix each produced true crime documentary series about the case.
 The more attention Matney drew to the case, the more investigators appeared to ramp up their own work.
 Between November 2021 and July 2022, dozens of indictments were doled out against Alex Murdaugh and his co-conspirators.
 Community accusations leveled against the family for abusing its influence continued too, as yet another solicitor recused himself from the case, and evidence allegedly connecting Alex to the double murders was suppressed from the public.
 “You’ll know a Murdaugh did it if no one is arrested,” ran one apocryphal Facebook comment.

 On July 14, 2022, however, Alex Murdaugh was indicted for the double homicide of his wife and son.
 “Today is one more step in a long process for justice for Maggie and Paul,” said Mark Keel, head of South Carolina’s State Law Enforcement Division.

-But Alex Murdaugh apparently doesn’t intend to make the process easy.
-On July 20, he pleaded not guilty, in what will likely be the first of many controversial court proceedings.
-With attorneys filing for gag orders in the case and the community arguing for transparency, the spectacle about to unfold may give onlookers a glimpse into what that century of accumulated power has really achieved.
-Will Murdaugh, with his high-powered state senator attorney, be able to convince a jury of his innocence?
+But Alex Murdaugh apparently didn’t intend to make the process easy.
+On July 20, 2022, he pleaded not guilty, in the first of many controversial court proceedings before the trial, which finally began on January 23, 2023.
+With the national media looking on, the courtroom spectacle that unfolded over the next six weeks gave onlookers a glimpse into what that century of accumulated power has really achieved: Judge Newman had to order the removal of a portrait of Murdaugh’s grandfather from the courthouse in order to ensure a fair trial.
+Would Murdaugh, with his high-powered state senator attorney, be able to convince a jury of his innocence?
 What would that say about South Carolina’s small-town political landscape?

-The murders surrounding the Murdaugh family already seem to have revealed a justice system that turned a blind eye while Alex Murdaugh committed felonies for years — to say nothing of murder.
-For so long, the Murdaughs were allowed to rule their corner of the world because they knew that system in a way most people don’t, even as their exercise of those privileges drove themselves and those around them to ruin.
+The murders surrounding the Murdaugh family seem to have revealed a justice system that turned a blind eye while Alex Murdaugh committed felonies for years — to say nothing of murder.
+For so long, the Murdaughs were allowed to rule their corner of the world because they knew that system in a way most people don’t, even as their exercise of those privileges drove them and those around them to ruin.
 Questions still remain regarding the deaths of Stephen Smith and Gloria Satterfield, along with the extent and full nature of Alex Murdaugh’s long list of fraudulent activities.
-Though the murders of Paul and Maggie Murdaugh may be headed toward resolution, they’re just one aspect of a case that will likely have many twists and turns to come.
+Though the murders of Paul and Maggie Murdaugh have finally seen a grim resolution, they’re just one aspect of a case that may never be fully resolved.